beejjorgensen/bgc/src/bgc_part_2600_goto.md

 In this chapter, we'll see how `goto` works in C, and then check out some of the common cases where it is used^[I'd like to point out that using `goto` in all these cases is avoidable.
-You can use variables and loops intead.
+You can use variables and loops instead.
 It's just that some people think `goto` produces the _best_ code in those circumstances.].

 ## A Simple Example